Mother!: Critical response

 Stephen Whitty of the Newark Star Ledger wrote: "one part early Roman Polanski, one part pseudo Harold Pinter, and two parts apology-from-a-driven-artist.
 And none of it adds up.
 The feeble idea behind Mother! isn't strong enough to bear the weight of all the overwrought style he hangs on it.
 Unlike the mansion it's set in, it's a small, hammered-together thing, and it can't bear all this meaning and metaphor."
 Chris Nashawaty of Entertainment Weekly said: "Darren Aronofsky's Mother! is Rosemary's Baby amped up into a fugue state of self-indulgent solipsism.
 He's an artist.
 And he really wants you to know that he's been thinking a lot about what that means.
 Unfortunately, his gaze is so deep into his own navel that it's just exasperating."
 David Edelstein of New York magazine shrugged off the film and any talk of its craft, writing: "Most of the dialogue and effects are clunky, repetitive, second rate."

-In July 2025, it was named in the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," placing at number 461.
+In July 2025, it was named 461 in the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century".

 Accolades

-The film's nominations at the 38th Golden Raspberry Awards received backlash from audiences and critics, especially Lawrence's nomination, whose performance was praised by critics.
+The film's nominations at the 38th Golden Raspberry Awards received backlash from audiences and critics, especially Lawrence's nomination, whose performance was also praised by critics.